 - Prone to chasing

-- Must always be walked on leash
+- Must always be walked on a strong leash that's good for dogs who pull

 Norfolk Terriers always want to be where the action is and should live indoors with their families.
 With plenty of exercise and attention, they tend to be calm at home.
 Norfolks shed lightly throughout the year, so fur is not a major issue.